How to Make Half and Half Painted Walls Work

 Colours for half and half painted walls

 Onto probably the most fun part of how to do a half-painted wall – the colours!
 Above all else, it’s down to your preference and the look you want to achieve.
 Toning colours (using darker and lighter shades of the same colour) can be used for a look that’s both seamless and forgiving.
-Another idea that works well in this respect is teaming soft or neutral colours like Stone in Love or Bon Bon with a crisp white like Whiter Than White.
+Another idea that works well in this respect is teaming soft or neutral colours like Stone in Love or Bon Bon with a crisp white like Whitey White.

 On the other hand, if you want to go bold, you can pair on-trend shades like deep grey Gentlemen’s Club or inky blue Smooth Operator with white.
 Or go for the ultimate contrast with Black Forest!